-- 1. Go to your name (the 'User' menu) at the top of the page and choose Settings. - Click View OAuth Access Tokens.
+- 1. Go to your name (the 'User' menu) at the top of the page and choose Settings. - 2.
+Click View OAuth Access Tokens.
 A view similar to screenshot below is displayed.
-Refer to OAuth Access Token Details below for information on interpreting this table. - f no access tokens have been set, then 'None specified' is shown.
+Refer to OAuth Access Token Details below for information on interpreting this table. - 1 If no access tokens have been set, then 'None specified' is shown.